CVJM-Forchheim/c5-cvjm-template/README.md

 # CVJM Forchheim Template
-Concrete5 Bootstrap3 Template vom CVJM Forchheim.
+Concrete CMS Bootstrap5 Template for CVJM Forchheim.

-This template is developed for Concrete5 Version 8.4.0+
+This template is developed for Concrete CMS Version 9+.

 ## Demo
 You can see it in production on this site: